-To power down the transceiver, press and hold the power button, and a message will be displayed showing a count-down to zero.
+To power down the transceiver, press and hold the power button, and, in the default mode, a message will be displayed showing a count-down to zero.
 At this point the display will clear, the backlighting will be turned off, and the button can be released.
+Note, the type of power down mode is user adjustable.
+See the User Configuration section for further details.

-During the count down period the current user settings are being written to the EEPROM.
+During the count down period, (Default mode), the current user settings are being written to the EEPROM.
 If the button is released during the count-down, it will be aborted, and the previous operation will be resumed.

 During normal operation, a brief press of the power button will toggle locking the active VFO frequency.
-When the active VFO frequency is locked, a \ symbol will be displayed between the VFO and the tuning rate designators.
+When the active VFO frequency is locked, a symbol will be displayed between the VFO and the tuning rate designators.
 This lock is selective, and can be applied to any VFO memory.
 It will also prevent altering the memory or active VFO frequency until the lock is removed.

-The power button is also used to acknowledge and cancel any alarms.
+The power button is also used to acknowledge and cancel any alarms as well as being a general cancel button.
 If an alarm cannot be cancelled, then press and hold the power button for 500 mSec and you will enter the emergency shutdown mode.
 Release the button and the transceiver will immediately shut off.
 In this mode it will bypass saving the user settings in favour of a rapid power down.
 For full details of the alarms, please refer to Annex F.